You know that moment where you ask yourself:

 If you’re a regular online shopper, it makes sense to upgrade to a service like Amazon Prime.
 The cost of the membership will be less than the amount of shipping you’d pay.

-But if you aren’t an avid online shopper, then remind yourself to stay away from upgraded shipping.
+But if you aren’t an avid online shopper, then remind yourself to not fall into the shipping trap.

 4 | Brand Name Medicines